A Survey on Adversarial Contention Resolution: Introduction

 \subsection{Definitions, Terminology, Models, Metrics, and Algorithm Design}

-Several problems are synonymous with contention resolution: $k$-selection~\cite{FernandezAntaMoMu13}, all-broadcast~\cite{chlebus2001randomized}, the wakeup problem~\cite{jurdzinski2005probabilistic}, and conflict resolution~\cite{komlos:asymptotically}.
-To provide a unified presentation, we review terminology that is common to the literature, elaborate on performance metrics, and highlight those aspects used to organize the literature.
+Contention resolution has gone by other names in the literature, such as $k$-selection~\cite{FernandezAntaMoMu13}, all-broadcast~\cite{chlebus2001randomized}, and conflict resolution~\cite{komlos:asymptotically}.
+To provide a unified presentation, we review terminology that is common to the literature, elaborate on typical model assumptions and performance metrics, and highlight those aspects used to organize the literature.